 Education rarely equips the individual for adapting to change, to the unknown.
-The world has not yet widely accepted the principle of a general, polytechnical education at secondary level-an Artistic education

-Vocational training education which would guarantee professional mobility and lead to lifelong education.
+The world has not yet widely accepted the principle of a general, polytechnical education at secondary level-an education which would guarantee professional mobility and lead to lifelong education.